Multi-state Models For Disease Histories Based On Longitudinal Data

 As the adoption of registry data expands \citep{slawomirski2023ehr, rau2024implementation} and biobanks gain importance \citep{sudlow2015uk, all2019all, greiser2023german}, multi-stage disease histories are increasingly becoming available for use in both clinical routine and epidemiological research.
 Examples include Chronic Kidney Disease (CKD), where disease stages are defined by thresholds of serum creatinine-based estimated glomerular filtration rate (eGFR) measurements \citep{levin2013kidney}; diabetes, defined based on fasting plasma glucose levels \citep{american20252}; or age-related macular degeneration (AMD), characterized by the accumulation of subretinal drusenoid deposits (early/intermediate AMD) and cell atrophy (late AMD).

-In this context, it is usually of interest to view transitions and risk factors conditional on current disease stage: For example, given onset of Mild CKD at 50 years of age and progression to Severe CKD 10 years later, what is the probability of developing end-stage kidney disease (ESKD)?
+In this context, it is usually of interest to study transitions and risk factors conditional on current disease stage: For example, given onset of Mild CKD at 50 years of age and progression to Severe CKD 10 years later, what is the probability of developing end-stage kidney disease (ESKD) within the next $t$ years?
 And is a genetic variant a risk factor for CKD onset, for CKD progression, or for both?
-It is appealing to employ multi-state models to derive transition probabilities and risk factor associations of multi-stage disease histories, such as CKD stages (Figure \ref{fig:state-diagram-ckd}).\\
+It is appealing to employ multi-state models \citep[cf.][]{andersen2012statistical, cook2018multistate} to derive transition probabilities and risk factor associations of multi-stage disease histories, such as CKD stages (Figure \ref{fig:state-diagram-ckd}).\\